 From an environmental perspective, a tremendous amount of these products end up in landfills and water treatment facilities.
 An average woman will use over 16,000 tampons or pads (up to 300 pounds!) in the course of her lifetime, sometimes more.

 Most of these products contain plastics, which are problematic in their own right and take a long time to break down.
-They also contain special chemicals and ingredients that make them able to absorb 10x their weight in liquid, but the effect of these chemicals have not been comprehensively studied for their affect on the environment.
+They also contain special chemicals and ingredients that make them able to absorb 10x their weight in liquid.
+These chemicals have not been comprehensively studied for their effect on the environment, however.

 I’ve written before about the dangers of plastic exposure, and we often don’t think about how things like pads can be a major source of plastic exposure.

 The labia and vaginal area is highly vascular, meaning that a lot of small blood vessels run to this area.
 The skin is also especially thin down there, making it easier for plastic chemicals to enter the body that way.
 Many pads and some tampons contain plastic chemicals and can even contain BPA and other plastic chemicals.
 From this article:

 For example, plasticizing chemicals like BPA and BPS disrupt embryonic development and are linked to heart disease and cancer.
 Phthalates — which give paper tampon applicators that smooth feel and finish — are known to dysregulate gene expression, and DEHP may lead to multiple organ damage.
 Besides crude oil plastics, conventional sanitary pads can also contain a myriad of other potentially hazardous ingredients, such as odor neutralizers and fragrances.
 Synthetics and plastic also restrict the free flow of air and can trap heat and dampness, potentially promoting the growth of yeast and bacteria in your vaginal area.